Guidelines for Buildings and Facilities (ADAAG)

 accessible design by the Department of Justice (DOJ) in 1991, require that

-certain newly constructed and altered assembly facilities where audible
+certain newly constructed and altered assembly facilities be designed and

-constructed to include assistive listening systems (see sidebar).
-In
+constructed to include assistive listening systems (see the sidebar for

 ADA does not cover private clubs and entities that are operated and

 controlled by religious organizations.
 However, many houses of worship

 make ALSs available to their congregants, not as a matter of law but as a